-Roald Amundsen made it into the history books (and became a national hero in Norway) when he famously beat Captain Robert F. Scott to the South Pole, which he reached, accompanied by four of his men, on 14 December 1911.
-He was also the first man to navigate the Northwest Passage, and the first to fly across the Arctic Ocean.
+Roald Amundsen made history, and became a national hero in Norway, when he beat Captain Robert F. Scott to the South Pole.
+Accompanied by four men, he arrived on 14 December 1911.
+As if this wasn’t enough of an achievement, he was also the first man to navigate the Northwest Passage, and the first to fly across the Arctic Ocean.

-Fridtjof Nansen first made a name for himself crossing Greenland on skis, and subsequently trying to reach the North Pole on the ship Fram, although he is today remembered as much more than just a polar explorer.
-Also an accomplished scientist, statesman and humanitarian, Nansen used his fame, first as a political activist to put an end to Norway’s union with Sweden in 1905, and after WW1 working relentlessly to help improve the plight of refugees – an effort he was awarded the Nobel Peace Prize for in 1922.
+Fridtjof Nansen first made a name for himself crossing Greenland on skis, and subsequently trying to reach the North Pole on the ship Fram.
+Today, however, he is remembered as much more than a polar explorer.
+Nansen was an accomplished scientist, statesman and humanitarian.
+Using his fame as a political activist, he sought to put an end to Norway’s union with Sweden in 1905.
+After WW1, he worked relentlessly to help improve the plight of refugees – an effort for which he was awarded the Nobel Peace Prize in 1922.